 With the warm June weather came the annual Volksfest in Erlangen, the notorious Bergkirchweih or “Berch“, the biggest event in the city which draws about 1 million tourists per year.
 Berch is like any typical German Volksfest but has outdoor seating instead of tents and features exclusively Franconian beer.
 Interestingly, Erlangen used to be a famous “Bierstadt” (beer city) but now only a single brewery (Steinbach) remains in the city.

-I visited Berch a couple of times with Josephine and even saw a few of my students there but I didn’t feel that it was as great as people hyped it up to be, but still a decent excuse to wear Lederhosen and Dirndl, consume extremely overpriced food and drink, and walk past the usual stalls.
+I visited Berch a couple of times with Josephine and even saw a few of my students there.
+I didn’t feel that it was as great as people hyped it up to be, but it’s still a decent excuse to wear Lederhosen and Dirndl, consume extremely overpriced food and drink, and walk past the usual stalls.

-My checked baggage was clearly over the allowed weight limits but I managed to trick the attendant into allowing it, and she didn’t even weigh my cabin luggage which was also far over the limit.
-At border control things got a bit complicated.
-Since my trip to London and back received no passports stamps, the Border Police were a bit confused and I had to show them old plane tickets.
-Many EU and Commonwealth countries are going through the process of removing the need for passport stamps and implementing efficient and totally electronic border controls, so it makes sense for Border Police to be unable to deal with the transition.
+My checked baggage was clearly over the allowed weight limits, but I managed to trick the attendant into allowing it, and she didn’t even weigh my cabin luggage which was also far over the limit.
+At border control, things got a bit complicated.
+Since my trip to London and back involved no passports stamps, the Border Police were a bit confused and I had to show them old plane tickets.
+Many EU and Commonwealth countries are going through the process of removing the need for passport stamps and implementing totally electronic border controls, so it makes sense for Border Police to be unable to deal with the transition.
 In the end, they gave up and let me through.

-When I arrived in Australia there was also no need for a passport stamp, so according to my passport I’m still in Germany.
-I hope this doesn’t cause any problems on my next overseas trip, and I really wish they got rid of passports altogether and replaced them with some sort of national identity card, similar to the ones used in the EU, because all of those pages are going to be empty and obsolete.
+When I arrived in Australia there was also no need for a passport stamp, so according to my passport, I’m still in Germany.
+I hope this doesn’t cause any problems on my next overseas trip, and I really wish they got rid of passports altogether and replaced them with some sort of national identity card, similar to the ones used in the EU, because all of those passport pages are going to be empty and useless now.